Our Verdict

 We have put the Empire VR90 through literally thousands of miles of riding, and they look almost the same as the day we pulled them out of the box.

 The one-piece glossy “premium Evofiber breathable Teijin Microfiber” synthetic uppers clean up very quickly and are only stitched on the back of the heel and around the tongue, so there is little stitching to rip or pull out of the shoes.
 The upper material is incredibly resistant to abrasion, and our test pair shows no signs of wear whatsoever, even in the strike-prone pinky toe area.
-The laces are still in perfect condition as is the Vibram rubber sole and there are zero signs of the sole delaminating from the uppers.
+The laces are still in perfect condition, as is the Vibram rubber sole, and there are zero signs of the sole delaminating from the uppers.
 The exposed portion of the carbon soles do show some minor scratching from contact with rocks while walking, but that is to be expected, and that is the extent of the visible wear on these shoes.
-The Empire VR90 has seen lots of use and still basically look brand new.
+The Empire VR90 has seen lots of use and still basically looks brand new.

-The Empire VR90 doesn't come cheap, but this is one of those cases that we think you get what you pay for.
+The Empire VR90 doesn't come cheap, but this is one of those cases that we think you get what you pay for, and the steep price tag may be worth it for those who want a shoe that can put up with a demanding riding style.
 The Giro shoe offers the best power transfer, most comfort, surprisingly good traction, and durability, all in a lightweight package.
 The Empire VR90 also comes standard with an extra set of laces, a toe spike kit, and a zippered carrying bag.
+It was a good battle, but in the end, it was the Empire VR90's combination of weight, comfort, power transfer, traction, and durability that made it one of our favorites.